 Figure 2.
 Preliminary efficacy results of CB-010 (Image source: Caribou Biosciences website)

-Results from the latest clinical trial showed that CB-010 achieved a 100% complete remission rate in six patients with relapsed/refractory B-cell non-Hodgkin's lymphoma treated with the initial dose of CB-010.
-After 6 months, the complete remission rate was 40%.
-One patient remained in complete remission after 12 months of treatment.
+Results from the latest clinical trial showed that CB-010 achieved a 100% complete response rate in six patients with relapsed/refractory B-cell non-Hodgkin's lymphoma treated with the initial dose of CB-010.
+After 6 months, the complete response rate was 40%.
+One patient remained in complete response after 12 months of treatment.

 Based on these results, Caribou plans to enroll the next cohort of patients to receive a higher dose of CB-010.